 - When and how the other party must respond

 When you come to the part of the demand letter when you are stating your demands, make them as reasonable as you can.
 Sometimes it's difficult to quantify the damages you want; "pain and suffering," for example, is usually determined by a jury.
 Types of damages include:

-- Punitive damages, for intentional harm done.
+- Punitive damages, for intentional harm done

 Just the facts, please.
 If you can't prove it, don't put it in the letter.

-If you are working with an attorney, that person will take care of sending the demand letter.
+If you are working with an attorney, they will take care of sending the demand letter.
 If you are sending it yourself before the lawsuit begins, you may want to get a confirmation of receipt from the post office.
 You can also pay the court to deliver the letter in person, requiring the person to sign that it was received.

-What is the Response to a Demand Letter?
+What Is the Response to a Demand Letter?

 Often the other party will send back a denial letter stating why you are wrong and they are right.
 Don't take it personally.
 Use the details in that letter, with your attorney, to work out how you will respond to the denials in court.

 In some cases, you might receive a counter-claim, in which the other party accuses you of also doing something wrong.
 For example, the other party may say you were also partly at fault because of your actions.